AllonKleinLab/paper-data/Tallapragada_Cambra_2021/README.md

 Notebooks are organized into directories containing required files to complete analyses.

-Packages not included in the anaconda installation of python, that must be separately installed, to perform the entire analysis for the mouse intestinal organoid data (GEO:GSE164368):
+Packages not included in the anaconda installation of python, that must be separately installed, to perform analysis:

 Scanpy (Single-Cell Analysis in Python): https://scanpy.readthedocs.io/en/stable/installation.html <br>
 Scrublet (Single-Cell Remover of Doublets): https://github.com/allonkleinlab/scrublet <br>